 The school, its personnel, and the Board of Education shall assume no liability for complications or side effects of medication when administered in accordance with the instructions provided by the parent/guardian and health care provider.
-The Board of Education further reserves the right for itself and its employees to refuse to administer medications when, in the opinion of the Superintendent in consultation with school nursing personnel, there is a substantial risk of harm to the student or others if medications, "off-label" prescriptions (i.e., uses of FDA-approved treatments and medications in a manner not specified in the FDA's approved packaging label or insert), treatments that cannot safely be delegated to non-licensed personnel, and treatments that require monitoring and/or lifesaving equipment.
+The Board of Education further reserves the right for itself and its employees to refuse to administer medications when, in the opinion of the Superintendent in consultation with school nursing personnel, there is a substantial risk of harm to the student or others if medication is administered by school personnel.
+Such situations include, but are not limited to, non-FDA approved treatments and medications, "off-label" prescriptions (i.e., uses of FDA-approved treatments and medications in a manner not specified in the FDA's approved packaging label or insert), treatments that cannot safely be delegated to non-licensed personnel, and treatments that require monitoring and/or lifesaving equipment.